Thermodynamic and observational implications of black holes in toroidal geometry: Frequency Shift

-We present the behavior of redshift $z_{1}$ (left panel), blueshift $z_{2}$ (middle panel) and gravitation shift $z_\mathrm{g}$ (right panel) by setting $M=1,~r_\mathrm{e}=r_\mathrm{ISCO}$ and compute various curves for different values of $Q$ such as for $Q=0.8$ (red curve), $Q=1$ (blue dotted curve) and $Q=1.3$ (black dotted-dashed curve).
-It is evident from Fig.~\ref{Fig-9} that raising the parameter $Q$ leads to higher values of the redshift $z_{1}$ (left panel) and gravitational shift $z_\mathrm{g}$ (right panel), while in the case of blueshift $z_{2}$ (middle panel), it decreases with the rise in charge $Q$.
-It also indicates that as the parameter $Q$ increases, the frequency shift curves grow more rapidly as $\Lambda$ varies.
-It is worthy to mention here that $z_\mathrm{g}$ remain positive and rises with the parameter $Q$ as presented in Fig.~\ref{Fig-9} (right panel) while on the other hand $z_{2}$ (middle panel) shows negative trend which becomes more negative as the parameter $Q$ rises, owing to the impact of $z_{\mathrm{kin}^{-}}$ component.
+We present the behavior of redshift $z_{1}$ (upper left panel), blueshift $z_{2}$ (upper right panel) and gravitation shift $z_\mathrm{g}$ (lower panel) by setting $M=1,~r_\mathrm{e}=r_\mathrm{ISCO}$ and compute various curves for different values of $Q$ such as for $Q=0.8$ (red curve), $Q=1$ (blue dotted curve) and $Q=1.3$ (black dot-dashed curve).
+It is evident from Fig.~\ref{Fig-9} that increasing the parameter $Q$ leads to a transition from higher to lower values of the redshift $z_{1}$ (upper left panel), whereas in the case of blueshift $z_{2}$ (upper right panel), it increases for different values of charge $Q$.
+It also indicates that, as the parameter $Q$ increases, the frequency-shift curves grow more rapidly with $l$.
+Notably, the gravitational shift $z_\mathrm{g}$ is initially negative but turns positive and increase with $Q$ as the AdS radii $l$ grows as shown in Fig.~\ref{Fig-9} (lower panel), while on the other hand $z_{2}$ (upper right panel) becomes increasingly negative with rising $Q$, owing to the impact of $z_{\mathrm{kin}^{-}}$ component.
+Furthermore, from the relation of gravitation shift, we observe that it is independent of the term $l$, so we graphically present the behavior of $z_\mathrm{g}$ in the form of $r_\mathrm{e}$, which indicates that for large values of $r_\mathrm{e}$, gravitational shift obtains maximum values.
 Thereby, the curves in Fig.~\ref{Fig-9} represent the highest frequency shifts, computed for an emitter revolving circularly around the BH at $r_\mathrm{e}=r_\mathrm{ISCO}$, and also as the orbital radius grows infinitely, then the frequency shift vanishes to zero.
 One can plugged $R=1+z_{1}$ and $B=1+z_{2}$ to verify

 This expression yields an expression for the mass of the non-singular BHs depending on the values of $z_{1}$ and $z_{2}$, which takes the following shape